Candida and H Pylori May Live Together, Leading to Complications in Symptoms and Treatment Success!

 Unfortunately, the medical system does not recognize chronic yeast overgrowth in the stomach and intestine, although it does recognize vaginal and oral thrush, along with athlete’s foot, all of which are caused by yeast overgrowth (this always seems a bit dumb to me because yeast can overgrow in any area protected by a mucus membrane – mouth, throat, stomach, intestine, vaginal tract, etc.)

 If you are struggling to improve your symptoms, or to overcome H pylori, why not take a look at the comprehensive stool testing services we offer.
-A stool test may just provide the missing piece in your health jigsaw puzzle, and with expert interpretation and, I am sure we can help you feel better, fast.
+A stool test may just provide the missing piece in your health jigsaw puzzle, and with expert interpretation and consultation, I am sure we can help you feel better, fast.